1. FORMATION AND ACCEPTANCE

 10.1 Support

-During the applicable Subscription Term, Terna shall provide support for the Application as described in the applicable Order Form and/or any referenced support or service level exhibit (if any).
+During the applicable Subscription Term, Terna shall provide support for the Solution as described in the applicable Order Form and/or any referenced support or service level exhibit (if any).

-In the absence of expressly agreed service levels, Terna shall use commercially reasonable efforts to correct or provide a workaround for any reproducible error in the Application attributable to Terna that materially affects Customer’s use of the Application in accordance with the Documentation.
+In the absence of expressly agreed service levels, Terna shall use commercially reasonable efforts to correct or provide a workaround for any reproducible error in the Solution attributable to Terna that materially affects Customer’s use of the Solution in accordance with the Documentation.

 11. FEES, INVOICING, PAYMENT; INDEXATION; SUSPENSION